mnemnion/imp/Forge/markdown/Fabri/syntax and comments.md

 ## Aggregate Assertions

+### Compound Assertion

+Some types are have multiple stack members.
+We's say it like this: ` \ ( nil -> := [ str-vec str-len ] ) `.
+You can have words return a `str` and the stack effect will be double.
+If you only consume the `len`, you have a `str-vec` left.
+That's okay.
+The annotation should read `[str]` so you know there's a compound effect.
+Strictly speaking you don't know how deep that effect is, but Fabri does.
+You could just type `str` and Forge will correct it.
+I like conversational coding.
+We could maybe use `[[foo]]` for a four cell and `[[foo]` for a three cell, etc. I kind of like that, because it's bulky, like a deep stack effect.
+If you're accumulating a lot of brackets, or making variable effects, maybe you shouldn't do that.
+I'm not even going to define a variable effect vocabulary unless I need one; they'll make Fabri run slow for sure.
+You can already say `< foo | nil >` and have a variable stack effect of that sort, and compound rules allow this.
+Word that can have any old stack effect suck, and should return `mu`, meaning "I have fucked your stack discipline up completely, good luck."

 ### Conditional Assertion

 Sometimes a word provides a test: the thing on the stack is either a type, or not.